trpc/trpc/packages/next/README.md

 # `@trpc/next`

-> The `@trpc/next` package is responsible for connecting a trpc server to a Next.js application.
+> Connect a tRPC router to Next.js.

 ## Documentation